-8. The college shall make the following arrangements to hear any appeal against a decision made under section 7.7 above.
-For the avoidance of doubt, the appeal will relate solely to whether the policy has been properly applied by the college.
+8. The College shall make the following arrangements to hear any appeal against a decision made under section 7.7 above.
+For the avoidance of doubt, the appeal will relate solely to whether the policy has been properly applied by the College.

-8.1 Any appeal should be made in writing and sent to the President within 28 days of notification to the Fellow of the decision made in step 7.
+8.1 Any appeal should be made in writing and sent to the President within twenty-eight days of notification to the Fellow of the decision made in step 7.

-8.2 The President shall bring any notice of appeal received (and the date when it was served) to the attention of the Governing Body and shall inform the appellant that he or she has done so.
+8.2 The President shall bring any notice of appeal received (and the date when it was served) to the attention of the Governing Body and shall inform the appellant that they have done so.